lucius-barde/bardic-cms/README.md

 ## Base template "pico"
 Bardic CMS's base template is a minimalist display of all the parameters, and is mostly suitable for development or debugging purposes.
-You should consider creating your own new template.
+You should consider creating your own template, or use a javascript framework to display data through API requests.
+Pico template uses Pico.css.

+Former OppidumCMS themes used similar templates as what is described here.

-### standard.html.twig ###
+### Base view: standard.html.twig ###
 This file is the base template, from <html> to </html>, called on every page.
 The dynamic content is provided by the various Controllers who give these parameters to the Twig template engine.
 The main parameters are:
 - action: a string that requires which partial templates will be loaded.
 It is used for admin and user login pages.
 If no action is provided, then the basic frontend template will likely be loaded.
 - object session: contains the $_SESSION data.